ml-struct-bio/cryodrgn/README.md

             --qdim 1024 --qlayers 3 --pdim 1024 --players 3 \
             -o 02_vae256_z10

+The number of epochs `-n` should be modified depending on the number of particles in the dataset.
+The above parameters led to reasonable training times on datasets with ~100-300k particles (~hours on D=128 images, ~days on D=256 images).

+Note: while these settings worked well for the datasets we've tested, they are highly experimental for the general case as different datasets have diverse sources of heterogeneity.
+Please reach out to the authors with questions/consult -- we'd love to learn more.

 ### Local pose refinement -- BETA!

 Depending on the quality of the consensus reconstruction, image poses may contain errors.